gCoord 3D Coordinates |

 The simplest example is Edit boxes in dialogs: if a user is typing in a floating-point number that is going to be stored (perhaps in the registry) and put back in the edit box, store the text!

-That's annoying for the user, but can be catastrophic when, after a few sums, there can be a rounding error which may be very small but can stop a program from working.
+If the text is converted to double and then back to text it will often have suffered from rounding errors: "5" becoming "4.99999999" etc. That's annoying for the user, but can be catastrophic when, after a few sums, there can be a rounding error which may be very small but can stop a program from working.

 If a rounding error alters a number even slightly then comparisons may fail.